Framework

 }

-import { TanStackRouterDevtools } from '@tanstack/router-devtools'
+import { TanStackRouterDevtools } from '@tanstack/react-router-devtools'

 function App() {